 Personally I think it was something else.
 When my husband was born his parents argued fiercely about whether to name him after his grandfather, so he would be Henry B. Estes II.
 His mother wanted to name him Michael something.
 As a result of their argument my husband’s name on the birth certificate was ” Boy Estes.”
 They never resolved the name decision on paper.

-But there was one error that I do remember after he completed the research and writing of his dissertation.
+But there was one error I do remember after he completed his dissertation.
 My husband was teaching in a small junior college in Newton, Mississippi.
 He had carefully sent his dissertation on a floppy disc to his sister.
-His sister, being a legal secretary gladly helped him by typing all of the information on paper to be sent for his dissertation defense before his board of educators.
+His sister was a secretary and gladly helped him by typing all of the information on paper to be sent for his dissertation defense before his board of educators.

-Well two days before it was due, we called the delivery company to track the formal format of his dissertation.
+Well two days before it was due, we called the shipping company to track the book form of his dissertation.
 Much to his horror it had been sent to Newton, Massachusetts!
-Since he had classes to attend I flew home while his sister printed another dissertation from the floppy disc.
+Since he had classes to teach, I flew home and his sister printed another dissertation from the floppy disc.
 I made it back just in time for us to drive to the school to hand it in the next day.

-Our oldest son, M, has also been saddled with his father’s paper curse.
-The first evidence of the curse that I remember was a call from M from college.
+Our oldest son, M., has also been saddled with what we now call the “paper curse.”
+The first evidence of the curse that I remember was a call from M. from college.
 He was worried and upset because the school had expelled him for drinking under age when he was well over 22 years old!
 The drinking limit was 21.
 So my husband called the dean of the school and discovered the problem.
 They had copied our son’s birth date incorrectly!!
 (1984 instead of 1983!)
-Things were straightened out and M resumed his status as a student.
+Things were straightened out and M. resumed his status as a student.

-Advancing to a more recent paper curse event from a few years ago, M moved in with his girlfriend a year before they planned to marry the next fall.
-Her insurance covered him since they were in a relationship and had been living together for a year.
+Advancing to the most recent paper curse events, several years ago M. moved in with his girlfriend a year before they planned to marry the following fall.
+Her insurance covered him since they were in a relationship and living together, which was fine by all concerned.

-After resolving this episode of the paper curse, things were going smoothly….until a few last weeks later!
-Many years ago my husband cosigned with M for a savings account to help pay for M’s education.
-Although my husband died eight years before these events, my son left his father’s name on the account.
+After resolving this episode of the paper curse, things were going smoothly….until last week!
+Many years ago my husband co-signed with M. for a savings account to help pay for M.’s education.
+Although my husband died eight years before, my son just left his father’s name on the account, until recently.

-Eventually he decided it was best to remove his father’s name from the account.
-So M took a copy of his father’s death certificate to the bank so only his name would be on the account.
-Although M had been making deposits and withdrawals for three weeks, suddenly M was unable to access his savings account.
-Since I could access the account for him as a third party, I reassured him that it was still there and in tact.
-So M and C went to the bank to figure out what had happened.
+The first week of the month he took a copy of his father’s death certificate to the bank to have his father’s name removed from the account.
+Although M. had been making deposits and withdrawals for three weeks, suddenly M. was unable to access his savings account.
+Since I had access to it for him, I reassured him that it was still there and in tact.
+So M. and C. went to the bank to figure out what had happened.

-The bank had dropped M’s name from his account instead of his deceased father’s name!!
+The bank person had dropped M. from his account and left his deceased father’s name on the account!!
 The bank manager was called in to resolve this episode of the paper curse.
 The manager was appalled and said he had never seen anything like this happen before!
-The problem was resolved but M was more than a little anxious about this confusion and the potential confusion since they were purchasing a house!
+We believe this problem is now resolved.
+But M was a little anxious about this confusion affecting his and his wife’s purchase of a house!
+Thankfully nothing happened!

 There is one more son to tell about.
-D had been like a second son to me and a brother to M for many years.
-My husband and I did a lot to help D and help him decide about his life and future.
-D married a wonderful woman, C, and they had been married for over 12 years when the next incident happened.
+D. has been like a second son to me and a brother to M. D. married a wonderful woman, C, and they had been married for over 14 years.

-I knew M would love this!
-I called and told M. He laughed hysterically and called D and told him he was definitely an Estes!
+When I called M. He began to laugh hysterically and said, “Yep, D.’s one of us!!”
+Then he called D and told him he was definitely an Estes!
 The paper curse affected him too!

-Now we will have to sit tight and see whether the paper curse affects D and C’s sons, L and F!!
+Now we will have to sit tight and see whether the paper curse affects D and C’s sons, L. and F. and daughter E.!!